• About share house

 • Contract Fee

-• Common service fee
+• Common area fee

 • Advance rent

-• Guarantee charge
+• Guarantee fee

 From here, we will explain the purpose of the four fees included in the initial costs of a shared house and the average prices.